podcast | June 3, 2017

 Today’s topic is how to make marketing scientific through a marketing operations department.
 Shift from art to science to prove marketing’s contribution to revenue with scientific fact.
 If you would like help with making marketing scientific, visit The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
-A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.
+A visit to increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.

 Joining us today is Arnaud Kraajvanger, the Vice President of Marketing Insights and Operations for Genesys.
 Genesys provides customer experience contact center solutions.
 More than 10,000 companies in over 100 countries trust the industry’s #1 customer experience platform to orchestrate seamless omnichannel customer journeys.
 Arnaud and I discuss how marketing operations is in a unique position with more data than ever to have a significant impact on the business.